Genivia/ugrep/README.md

 Performance tests were conducted with a Mac OS X using clang 9.0.0 -O2 on a 2.9 GHz Intel Core i7, 16 GB 2133 MHz LPDDR3 Mac OS 10.12.6 machine.
 The best times for at least 30 runs is shown under minimal machine load.
-Note that performance results depend on compilers, libraries, the OS, the CPU type, and file system latencies.

 Results are shown in real time (wall clock time) seconds elapsed.
 Best times are shown in **boldface** and *n/a* means that the running time exceeded 1